amyreese/znc-notifo/README.md

 ZNC to Notifo
 =============

+** This project has been renamed to ZNC Push, and this repository is here for legacy purposes only.
+Please visit http://github.com/jreese/znc-push for the new project.**

 ZNC to Notifo is a module for [ZNC][] that will send notifications to a [Notifo][] account for any private message or channel highlight that matches a configurable set of conditions.